YannickMeeus/YannickMeeus/README.md

 There you find such classics as:
 - [Event Sauced](https://github.com/Silly-Goose-Software/event-sauced-ts) - An event sourcing plugin library
 - [Goose](https://github.com/Silly-Goose-Software/goose/blob/main/cmd/root.go) WIP - Very much not even close to being started, but I wanted to try this new CLI library *and* learn Go.
-- [Kortteli Kaupa Stock Checker](https://github.com/Silly-Goose-Software/kortteli-kauppa-stock-checker) WIP - A full stack project with Rust on the backend, more details in that particular README
+- [Kortteli Kaupa Stock Checker](https://github.com/Silly-Goose-Software/kortteli-kauppa-stock-checker) WIP - A full stack project with Rails on the backend, more details in that particular README